newjersey/innovation.nj.gov/content/_playbooks/producing-campaign.md

 Regardless of how you are tracking your campaign, you should be able to access real-time performance reports directly from your tracking and reporting interface.

 Many analytics platforms come with pre-built marketing reports that can be customized, or they might give you the option of creating your own from-scratch views.
-This is also true for self service media platforms including Meta (Facebook/Instagram) and Google Ads (paid search, YouTube, display, etc.)
+This is also true for self-service media platforms including Meta (Facebook/Instagram) and Google Ads (paid search, YouTube, display, etc.)

 The important thing is to do the work of looking at what’s available and customizing the views BEFORE the campaign goes live so you are ready to hit the ground running with the launch.